angrykoala/angrykoala.github.io/blog/draft-mindfck-devlog-2/mindfck-devlog-2.md

 }
 ```

-Note that only `NamedVariable`s are exposed through the `Declare` method.
-Anonymous variables are kept exclusively for internal use.
+Note that only named variables are exposed via `Declare`.
+Anonymous variables are reserved for internal use, preventing naming collisions and keeping user's code clean.

 ## Conclusion

-We end up with the following API:
+After this deep dive into memory handling, we now have the following API:

 ```go title="commands.go"
 func Declare(label string) Variable              // Declares a new variable